-55 The Appellant will have submitted an application for an appeal hearing within 14 calendar days of the outcome of the preliminary stage being received.

-56 The application must clearly set out both the grounds of appeal and all supporting documentation.
-It is important that all relevant documentation is included at this point, as there will be limited opportunities to submit additional information later on in the process.
+- 55 The appellant will have submitted an application for an appeal hearing within 14 calendar days of the outcome of the preliminary stage being received. - 56 The application must clearly set out the grounds of appeal and all supporting documentation.
+It is important that all relevant documentation is included at this point, as there will be limited opportunities to submit additional information later in the process.
 The awarding bodies reserve the right to produce material in rebuttal of any appeal application.

-The grounds of appeal submitted must be the same as the grounds of appeal which will be presented on the day.
-If there are any differences, or new material is introduced, the appeal panel will need to decide whether to admit or reject the new grounds and/or new material or the appeal hearing may be deferred.
+The grounds of appeal submitted must be the same as the grounds of appeal which will be presented on the day and which were considered at the preliminary appeal stage.
+If there are any differences, or new material is introduced, the appeal panel will need to decide whether to accept or reject the new grounds and/or new material, whether to defer the appeal hearing or whether a new preliminary appeal should be considered.